Overhead projector: LCD overhead displays

 In the early 1980s–1990s, overhead projectors were used as part of a classroom computer display/projection system.
 A liquid-crystal panel mounted in a plastic frame was placed on top of the overhead projector and connected to the video output of the computer, often splitting off the normal monitor output.
 A cooling fan in the frame of the LCD panel would blow cooling air across the LCD to prevent overheating that would fog the image.

 The first of these LCD panels were monochrome-only, and could display NTSC video output such as from an Apple II computer or VCR.
-In the late 1980s color models became available, capable of "thousands" of colors (16-bit color), for the color Macintosh and VGA PCs.
+In the late 1980s, color models became available, capable of "thousands" of colors (16-bit color), for the color Macintosh and VGA PCs.
 The displays were never particularly fast to refresh or update, resulting in the smearing of fast-moving images, but it was acceptable when nothing else was available.

 The Do-It-Yourself community has started using this idea to make low-cost home theater projectors.
 By removing the casing and backlight assembly of a common LCD monitor, one can use the exposed LCD screen in conjunction with the overhead projector to project the contents of the LCD screen to the wall at a much lower cost than with standard LCD projectors.
 Due to the mirroring of the image in the head of the overhead projector, the image on the wall is "re-flipped" to where it would be if one was looking at the LCD screen normally.

 Decline in use

-Overhead projectors were once a common fixture in most classrooms and business conference rooms in the United States, but in the 2000s they were slowly being replaced by document cameras, dedicated computer projection systems and interactive whiteboards.
-Such systems allow the presenter to project video directly from a computer file, typically produced using software such as Microsoft PowerPoint and LibreOffice.
-Such presentations can also include animations, interactive components, or even video clips, with ease of paging between slides.
-The relatively expensive printing or photocopying of color transparencies is eliminated.
+Overhead projectors were once a common fixture in most classrooms and business conference rooms in the United States and Canada, but in the 2000s they were slowly replaced by document cameras, dedicated computer projection systems and interactive whiteboards.
+Such systems allow the presenter to project directly from an application such as Microsoft PowerPoint or LibreOffice, and presentations can include animations, interactive components, and video clips.
+The image quality from these systems is generally better than an overhead projector.
+The need to print or photocopy color transparencies is eliminated.

-The primary reason for this gradual replacement is the deeply ingrained use of computing technology in modern society and the inability of overheads to easily support the features that modern users demand.
-While an overhead can display static images fairly well, it performs poorly at displaying moving images.
-The LCD video display panels that were once used as an add-on to an overhead projector have become obsolete, with that combination of display technology and projection optics now optimally integrated into a modern video projector.